metadata-research/yamz/README.md

 12. On the first run create the db

 flask db init

 flask db migrate

 flask db upgrade

 13. Run the app

+if you want to use a different port for the dev server

+export FLASK_RUN_PORT=xxxx

 flask run